SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/rstata_vm_quickstart.md

 install_github('lbraglia/RStata', ref = github_pull(8))
 ```

-The package require configuration of two options: the "path" to the
+The package requires configuration of two options: the "path" to the
 Stata executable and the Stata version number.
 From our RStudio server, these
 options should be set as follows.